 Some pranks are harmless and don’t warrant getting too worked up about.
 For example, if someone covers everything on your desk in foil, it’s annoying but won’t hurt anything in the long run.
 The same goes for rearranging the furniture in an able-bodied person’s office.

 Harmful Practical Jokes

 Any prank that can cause physical harm, property destruction, or a health problem should never be done at any time.
 If you are the object of something that is dangerous or harmful, you need to stand your ground to make sure it doesn’t happen again.
 Let the prankster know your thoughts and feelings.
-If he or she persists, go to someone in authority to end the pranks.
+If they persist, go to someone in authority to end the pranks.

 You might work for someone who is a prankster, which can be even more uncomfortable.
-If your boss is the one pulling the prank, you need to let him or her know you don't find it humorous.
+If your boss is the one pulling the prank, you need to let them know you don't find it humorous.
 Your next step will be to go to human resources.